 Full ingredient amounts and preparation instructions are in the printable recipe card at the bottom of this post.

-How to Make Cinnamon Sugar
+How to Make The BEST Cinnamon Sugar

+In this tutorial, we break down all the steps in making this classic and simple topping, and baking ingredient.
 From selecting the right ingredients and optimal ratios, to tips for storage and best uses - everything you need to know will be covered here!

 So put on your apron and get ready because with these directions by your side creating flavor-packed cinnamon sugar has never been easier!